-- Use this feed in any RSS application to receive notifications when there is a change to any of the search results.
+Use this feed in any RSS application to receive notifications when there's a change to any of the search results.

-You can also Watch the SCCMdocs repository on GitHub.
-This method generates a lot of notifications.
-It also doesn't include changes from a private repository used by Microsoft.
+You can also Watch the MEMDocs repository on GitHub.
+This method can generate many notifications.
+It also doesn't include changes from the private repository that Microsoft uses.

-The Configuration Manager documentation library, like most content on docs.microsoft.com, is open-sourced on GitHub.
+The Microsoft Endpoint Manager documentation library, like most content on docs.microsoft.com, is open-sourced on GitHub.
 This library accepts and encourages community contributions.
 For more information on how to get started, see the Contributor Guide.
-Creating a GitHub account is the only prerequisite.
+The only prerequisite is to create a GitHub account.

-From the target article, click Edit.
+From the target article, select Edit in the upper right corner.
 This action opens the source file in GitHub.

-To edit the source file, click the pencil icon.
+To edit the source file, select the pencil icon.

 Make changes in the markdown source.
 For more information, see How to use Markdown for writing Docs.

 In the Propose file change section, enter the public commit comment describing what you changed.
-Then click Propose file change.
+Then select Propose file change.

 Scroll down and verify the changes you made.
-Click Create pull request to open the form.
+Select Create pull request to open the form.
 Describe why you made this change.
-Tag the article author and request that they review.
-Click Create pull request.
+Select Create pull request.

 What to contribute

-If you're interested in contributing, but don't know where to start, see the following suggestions:
+If you want to contribute, but don't know where to start, see the following suggestions: